Overlay

 Plastic Surgery in Atlanta, GA

 Besides making you look older or tired, severely sagging skin around your eyes can reduce your field of vision, particularly in the upper and outer corners.
 Blepharoplasty can reduce or eliminate these vision problems and make your eyes appear younger and more alert.
-Our Atlanta office is 12 minutes from Brookhaven and 15 minutes from Buckhead.
+While the results of blepharoplasty are long-lasting, the natural aging process will continue to affect the eyelids over time.
+Although blepharoplasty can improve puffiness and bags, it may not eliminate dark circles, and crow’s feet or other fine lines and wrinkles around the eyes may require additional treatments such as laser resurfacing or fillers.

 What is Eyelid Surgery?